hail-is/hail/dev-docs/batch-operation.md

 We recommend requesting double your quota when you're using 80-90% of the current quota.
 Repeating this process will generally allow you to quickly scale the cluster.

+A higher or lower quota is requested by going to the "Quota Metric Details" page for a specific quota (e.g. `PREEMPTIBLE_CPUS`), selecting the regions or zones of interest, and clicking "Edit Quotas".

 Quota requests during Eastern Time business hours appear to be approved faster.
 We presume this is because our Technical Account Managers work in the Cambridge, MA Google office.